oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

 account.

-You can customize this String value to be anything you like - such as a simple single value like the Account's username or email, or the entire Account as a JSON document, or even a cryptographically-safe `JSON Web Token (JWT)`_ that represents the Account information you choose.
+You can customize this String value to be anything you like - such as a simple single value like the Account's username or email, or the entire Account as a JSON document, or even a cryptographically-safe :ref:`JSON Web Token (JWT) <forwarded account header jwt>` that represents the Account information you choose.

-By default, a digitally-signed account `JWT`_ will be used as the header value.
-When an origin server reads the forwarded header value, the origin server can verify the JWT's signature.
-This allows the origin server to cryptographically guarantee the account information in the JWT has not been uknowingly changed or tampered with in transit.
-JWTs are among the simplest and safest means of secure identity assertion, so the |project| chooses this approach by default to help ensure best-practices security.
+By default, a digitally-signed account :ref:`JWT <forwarded account header jwt>` will be used as the header value.
+When an origin server reads the forwarded header value, the origin server can verify the JWT signature.
+This allows the origin server to cryptographically guarantee the account information in the JWT has not been unknowingly changed or tampered with in transit.
+JWTs are among the simplest and safest means of secure identity assertion, so the
+|project| chooses this approach by default to help ensure best-practices security.

 If JWTs are not desirable - perhaps because you implicitly trust the network and machine transmission to your origin servers - you can disable the JWT approach entirely and send over a simple string value or JSON document as documented